 The goal is to have a very clear goal of what you are working towards, and when you are going to reach that goal.
 Having a strong sense of purpose will stimulate you when you hit the weights or hit the wall.
 With a clear goal, you can attack your workouts with passion.

-Tune is an effective and powerful way to establish your character.
+5. Train To The Right Music: Music is an effective and powerful way to establish your character.
 It can make you satisfied, sad, angry, or need to get up and dance.
 It can also make you want to work out.
 Most gyms play top-40 tunes that don’t even motivate those 14-year-olds busy taking selfies in the mirror.
-Create your own playlist of songs that flip that switch your brain into beast mode.
+Create your own playlist of songs that flip that switch in your brain into beast mode.
 It could be rap, speed metal, classic rock, or whatever makes it for you.
 If you’re bouncing and banging your head while singing along and not caring who’s looking at you, you’ve found the right music to help you kill your workouts.